Zyrec89/launchwatch/README.md

 ## ⚠️ Notes
 - Only works with **Solana** tickers listed on Dexscreener
-- Dexscreener blocks iframe embeds, so the chart opens in a new tab
-- If popup is hard to click, it stays briefly on hover-out to help
+- stays briefly on hover-out

 ---